JamilAbbas-Hub/us_crisis_monitor/README.md

 Despite the majority of these events taking place outside, it is still a major reason for concern and still ultimately question whether these events had an impact on COVID-19 case numbers.
 We attempt to answer this question by conducting some analysis comparing COVID-19 case numbers with the frequency of events within a specific area.

-Daily COVID-19 case data for the two states with the highest event frequency (California and New York) was taken and compared to a two week lag of the number of events that happened in the given state. [^COVID Tracking]
+Daily COVID-19 case data for the two states with the highest event frequency (California and New York) was taken and compared to a two week lag of the number of events that happened in the given state. <sup>2</sup>
 The two week lag is accounting for possible dormant COVID-19 symptoms, and cases as a result of attending these events occurring later on.
 Selecting the total cases two weeks after an event should encapsulate the total impact the number of events had on case numbers, if they had any impact at all.
 The total number of events is regressed to try to predict total case numbers two weeks into the future.
 The outputs of both California and New York regressions are displayed below respectively: